BuckShlegeris/BuckShlegeris.github.io/drafts/paperclip.md

 ---
 layout: post
-title:  "Would a paperclip-maximizing AI have a positive subjective experience?"
+title:  "What is it like to be a paperclip maximizer?"
 date: "not a real date"
 ---

-[content warning: futurism. epistemic status: pretty confident in my conclusions.]
+[content warning: futurism.]

 I think it's pretty plausible that humanity will accidentally wipe itself out by creating a superintelligent AI that optimizes the universe for some goal that is totally morally neutral to me--the canonical example being a paperclip maximizer whose goal is maximizing the number of paperclips in the universe.
 If you haven't heard of any of this before, [go read the Wait But Why post explaining it](waitbutwhy.com/2015/01/artificial-intelligence-revolution-1.html).